 In Malawi and many other African countries refugees have no right to employment and integration into local society is extremely challenging.
 This makes it difficult for refugees to rise above their current situation.
 We desire to see refugees achieve their full potential that allows them to thrive and contribute to the local community.

 Refugees are resilient and they routinely push through the barriers that are put in front of them.
 Within the camp, they are allowed to trade or earn a living but some go even further afield to local communities for business.

 In future, we wish to have more initiatives that will produce an income to sustain our charity work and create further employment opportunities for refugees and the local community.
 In doing so, we hope that this will reduce our charity’s dependency on foreign aid finances.

-I realise this is an ambitious agenda but there’s nothing impossible if we all put our minds and hearts together.
-I am strongly believe that partnering with like-minded individuals and organisations will make this goal possible.
+We realise that this is an ambitious agenda but there’s nothing impossible if we all put our minds and hearts together.
+We strongly believe that partnering with like-minded individuals and organisations will make this goal possible.

-I encourage you to stay on our website for longer and read more about who we are and what we do.
-Look at the various programs we run and opportunity we offer for partnership, volunteering, sponsorship and see how you can help.
-Lets’ work together, let give HOPE together.
+We encourage you to stay on our website for longer and read more about who we are and what we do.
+Look at the various programs we run and opportunities we offer for partnership, volunteering, sponsorship and see how you can help.
+Lets’ work together, lets give HOPE together.